phios-CUEpidemiology/UnemploymentInsurance/README.md

 Additionally, we included the following files:

 - state_UI_provisions.xlsx contains data on states' provisions, statuses, policies, and rules used to calculate the states' maximum allowed WBA.
+UI benefit formulas came from: Department of Labor’s Significant Provision of State Unemployment Insurance Laws available publicly at: https://oui.doleta.gov/unemploy/statelaws.asp
 - county_wbarr.xlsx shows the wba replacement rate per quarter at the county level.